 - Weight8 ounces

-Our only option with 6-sides, all designed with a distinct purpose in mind, this is the best box grater for those looking to get a little more professional with their cooking.
-The high-quality stainless steel is surprisingly easy to clean and the range of options available on this hexagonal box grater allows for availability of choice in texture and taste of ingredients.
+Our only option with 6-sides, all designed with a distinct purpose in mind, this is the best boxed grater for those looking to get a little more professional with their cooking.
+The high-quality stainless steel is surprisingly easy to clean and the range of options available on this hexagonal grater allows for the availability of choice in texture and taste of ingredients.

 - Weight8.6 ounces

-OXO is one of the biggest names in the culinary word and this OXO cheese grater certainly lives up to its reputation.
+OXO is one of the biggest names in the culinary world and this OXO Good Grips cheese grater certainly lives up to its reputation.
 This is a great option for those who like to use their graters on a domestic basis, as the grip is comfortable to use, the design allows for a sturdy holding point and the sharp teeth allow for easy grating.

 This grater even comes with a handy storage box, which will catch your ingredients as you go, saving on clean-up time and allowing you to put any excess away for later.
 It also comes in a convenient size- being able to slip easily into the standard kitchen drawer.